andijakl/universal-beacon/README.md

 - Eddystone URL frame:
   - Ranging data
   - Complete URL
+- Frames comparable to the Apple iBeacon format
 - Raw payload for all other beacons, including Apple iBeacon